How to Lead When the Future is Unclear (Part 2)

 But what has worked historically won’t work in today’s economy.
 You cannot let that manifest in uncertainty and how people show up to do their jobs every day.
 It creates all kinds of bad behaviors.

-Don’t Go into a Holding Pattern While Waiting for Clarity
+Don’t Get Stuck, Waiting for Clarity

 Appian: One of the other things you’ve written about is the benefit of operating in sprints in the digital economy and embracing short-term strategies.
 Why is having a sprint mindset so important?
 Why does that matter?